Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 3. IID = cmac[0..7]

 aes128_cmac algorithm is described in [rfc4493].
-It has been chosen as it is already used by devices for LoRaWAN procotol.
+It has been chosen as it is already used by devices for LoRaWAN protocol.

 As AppSKey is renewed each time a device joins or rejoins a network, the IID will change over time; this mitigates privacy, location tracking and